JoshuaALaforgia/Configure-AD/README.md

 - Step 4: Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping)
 - Step 5: Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall
 - Step 6: Check back at Client-1 to see the ping succeed
+- Step 7: Install Active Directory
+- Step 8: Login to DC-1 and install Active Directory Domain Services
+- Step 9: Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)
+- Step 10: Restart and then log back into DC-1 as user: mydomain.com\labuser

 <h2>Deployment and Configuration Steps</h2>

 <p>